 The impact of ELD/ED on competitiveness was perceived positive for Energy Labelling more often than for Ecodesign.
 Views on the comparative advantage of manufacturers vs. importers diverge.
 Some anticipate unfair competition, in particular if enforcement in the EU is limited, while others expect that manufacturers will benefit from their own production of high quality products.
 The EU regulations are influential internationally and the EU has an important role in international standardisation and harmonisation efforts.
-SMEs may have more limited technical and financial capacity to comply with ELD/ED regulations, which is a risk.
-In general, ELD/ED is expected to positively impact innovation, and especially SMEs may benefit from new niche markets (e.g. for LEDs).
+SMEs typically have more limited technical and financial capacity to comply with ELD/ED regulations, which is a risk, and some evidence of market concentration suggests that in some product groups these constraints are adversely affecting SMEs.
+In general, ELD/ED is expected to positively impact innovation, and especially SMEs may benefit from new niche markets (e.g. for LEDs), although the opposite is also true for SMEs, where lower capacities and resources for innovation see them left behind.
 The regulations can positively impact innovation, but the balance between requirements being set at an ambitious but not too ambitious level needs to be kept, to stretch but not overstretch firms.